BestTimesToVisit.com Logo

 Taxis

-Cost:Starting fare around MUR 200, varies greatly depending on distance.
+Cost:Starting fare around MUR 150, increasing based on distance and time.
 Negotiate for longer journeys.

 Buses

 The public bus system is extensive and affordable, connecting most towns and villages.
-Buses are a great way to experience local life but can be crowded during peak hours.
+Buses are frequent on main routes but less so in rural areas.
+They're a great way to experience local life.

 Rental Cars

-Driving in Mauritius is on the left.
+Driving in Mauritius is on the left-hand side.
 Renting a car offers flexibility to explore at your own pace, especially for reaching more remote areas.
 Roads can be narrow and winding in some places.

-Cost:Varies greatly depending on car type and rental duration.
-Expect to pay around MUR 1500-3000 per day.
+Cost:Varies greatly depending on car type and rental duration; expect MUR 1500-3000 per day.

 Tip:An International Driving Permit is recommended.
-Be aware of narrow roads and driving on the left.
-Use a GPS app and be mindful of speed limits.
-Parking can be challenging in busy areas.
+Be aware of driving conditions, especially during rain.
+Use a GPS app as road signs can be limited in some areas.
+Parking can be challenging in busy towns.

 Shared Shuttles